nigelhorne/Object-Configure/README.md

 Now you can set up a configuration file and environment variables to configure your object.

+## instantiate($class,...)

+Create and configure an object of the given class.
+This is a quick and dirty way of making third-party classes configurable at runtime.

 # SEE ALSO

 - [Config::Abstraction](https://metacpan.org/pod/Config%3A%3AAbstraction)